find your perfect LLM program

 Summary

-The LLM in Health, Law, and Society has been well received as a distinctive course that goes far beyond traditional courses on healthcare law.
+The LLM in Health, Law, and Society has been well received as a distinctive course that goes far beyond traditional courses in healthcare law.
 It offers an in-depth, intensive study of wide-ranging issues from health inequalities and regulation of the body to reproductive justice and mental health and wellbeing.
 It also explores the diverse roles social and political institutions and emerging technologies, such as healthtech, can play.

-This course has particular appeal for those looking to work in areas such healthcare regulation, with NGOs and other agencies, or in legal/policy research.
-Find out how you can do more with law (http://www.bristol.ac.uk/law/domore_pg/) at the University of Bristol Law School.
+This course has particular appeal for those looking to work in areas such as healthcare regulation, with NGOs and other agencies, or in legal/policy research.
+Find out how you can do more with law at the University of Bristol Law School.

 Level | RQF Level 7 |